rippedpiracy/docs/PC-Software/Software.md

 **[RuTracker.org](https://rutracker.org)** | **[.net](https://rutracker.net)** | **[.nl](https://rutracker.nl)**

-The go-to site for Software Piracy, for more than 10+ years.
-Requires Sign-up to search content.
+The go-to site for Software Piracy, for more than 10+ years. **_Requires Sign-up to search content._**
-Everything is uploaded by members with more than decades of experience with checked uploads. **_Requires Sign-up._**
+Everything is uploaded by members with more than decades of experience with checked uploads.
 *<small>You can also check out [RuTracker.ru](http://rutracker.ru), it's independent from RuTracker.org.</small>*

 **[m0nkrus](https://w14.monkrus.ws/)** | **[mirror](https://vk.com/monkrus)**